djaus2/GPSMapIoTHub/README.md

 Monitor an Azure IoT Hub and  map the GPS coordinatess sent to it  as telemetry.

-Similar in parts to map in Azure IOT Central but simpler!

 ## About

-This project is a coming together of the 7th Sketch (Azure_IoT_Hub_GPS) on GitHub at [djaus2/RPI Pico W GPS and Bluetooth](https://github.com/djaus2/RpiPicoWGPSandBT) and the [Telerik Map Demo](https://demos.telerik.com/blazor-ui/map/overview)
+This project is a coming together of the 7th Arduino Sketch (Azure_IoT_Hub_GPS) on GitHub at [djaus2/RPI Pico W GPS and Bluetooth](https://github.com/djaus2/RpiPicoWGPSandBT) and the [Telerik Map Demo](https://demos.telerik.com/blazor-ui/map/overview).
+It started out as an endeavour to map that Sketch's IoT Hub telemetry in Azure IOT Central but this was deemed a simpler approach.
+This app maps the current location of the GPS device.

+## Getting Started

+You will need a Telerik license, whether a full license or a 3o day trial.
+Follow the steps as below3 at [First Steps with Server-Side UI for Blazor](https://docs.telerik.com/blazor-ui/getting-started/server-blazor?_ga=2.73417493.680605814.1692843673-472055910.1692083918&_gl=1*13uct7u*_ga*NDcyMDU1OTEwLjE2OTIwODM5MTg.*_ga_9JSNBCSF54*MTY5Mjg0MzY3NC44LjEuMTY5Mjg0Mzc4NC4xMS4wLjA.)
+  - Step 0: Download Telerik UI for Blazor
+  - Step 2: Add the Telerik NuGet Feed to Visual Studio
+  - Step 3: Install the Telerik UI for Blazor Components

+- Now open this project and add your connection details in appsettings.json